You did everything right.

 This is when the bowler needs to switch up their tactics.

-If you come across a tricky spare or split, you do not need raw power and speed, but rather precision and finesse.
+If you encounter a tricky spare or split, you do not need raw power and speed but precision and finesse.
 When looking to be careful and aim, a heavy ball with high hook potential is not always the greatest tool to use.

 This choice is made to get a longer skid in the roll, as well a straight trajectory in your roll to improve your accuracy and to prevent unique oil patterns from impacting your spare conversions.